 Main image from the movie Tampopo, image courtesy of Janus Films.

-Yea, some may opt for clown school, but your love for ramen will take you to Japan, where they aren’t clowning around.
+Yea, some may opt for clown school, but your love for ramen will take you to Japan, where they aren’t clowning around with their ramen schools.

-There may be a bunch of influencers and food bloggers hyping that they have a ramen recipe, but the vast majority of those recipes are closer to instant ramen, which are the Americanized versions of ramen.
+There may be a bunch of influencers and food bloggers hyping that they have a ramen recipe, but the vast majority of those recipes are closer to instant ramen which are the Americanized versions of ramen.
 So if you are looking to learn restaurant-quality Japanese ramen worthy of a Michelin recognition, you have to book a ticket to Japan because that is where you will learn to make ramen.

 - Type of schools: these are specialty ramen schools although some schools offer additional courses such as appetizers to sushi.